The Historical Construction of Body Norms

 • historical research on body norms and social practices

-• sociological theory on cultural conditioning and stigma
+• sociological theory on norm formation, stigma, and symbolic boundaries

 • analysis of religious and moral frameworks